EXP-code/EXP-docs/faq.rst

 This will speed up your mSSA computation in particular.

-The core EXP libraries are use `MPI <https://www.mpi-forum.org/>`_ which allows EXP and pyEXP in some instances use many compute nodes.
+The core EXP libraries use `MPI <https://www.mpi-forum.org/>`_ which allows EXP (and pyEXP in some instances) to use many compute nodes.
 While this is key for simulations with large numbers of particles, pyEXP can be run on a cluster as well.
 See the `pyEXP examples repo
 <https://github.com/EXP-code/pyEXP-examples>`_ for some sample scripts